-The student is expected to notify the course instructor or the Director of Didactic Education or Assistant Director of Clinical Education as appropriate by phone or email if they must miss an exam or presentation due to illness or an unexpected emergency.
-If a student must miss an exam due to illness, a note from a medical provider who saw the student will be required within 24 hours of the exam day.
-In all other circumstances, a student must obtain permission from the course instructor and Didactic Director at least 1 -week in advance in order to miss an exam or oral presentation.
-A student-initiated request to miss an exam or presentation at least 1 week prior to the exam does not guarantee approval to miss the exam.
+The student is expected to notify the course instructor or the Academic Director or Assistant Director of Clinical Education as appropriate by phone or email if they must miss an assessment or presentation due to illness or an unexpected emergency.
+If a student must miss an written exam or skills assessment due to illness, a note from a medical provider who saw the student will be required within 24 hours of the exam day.
+In all other circumstances, a student must obtain permission from the course instructor and Academic Director at least one week in advance in order to miss an exam or oral presentation.
+A student-initiated request to miss an assessment or presentation at least one week prior to the exam does not guarantee approval to miss the exam.
 Students with an unexcused absence are not permitted to take the assessment or to give the oral presentation at another time and will receive a failing grade for the assessment or presentation.